Meniscus Injury Treatment in Gurgaon

 Treatment of the tear will depend on the type of tear you have, its size, and location.

 In contrast, the inner two-thirds of the meniscus lacks a blood supply.
-Without nutrients from blood, tears in this "white" zone cannot heal.
+Without nutrients from blood, tears in this "white" zone cannot heal and the torn or injured part of meniscus has t be removed.

 Along with the type of tear you have, your age, activity level, and any related injuries will factor into your treatment plan.